ai-r-ia/multi-agent-climate-policies/README.md

   "current_policy": "final_policy_version"
 }
 ```

-## Key Findings

-The simulations demonstrate:
-- How different AI models respond to policy feedback scenarios
-- Evolution of policy language through iterative refinement
-- Response time variations between models and personas
-- Differences between single-model vs mixed-model approaches

 ## Usage
 To run new simulations:

-1. Configure model choice and simulation parameters in `model_var.py`
+Set Up: Configure your desired model choice, simulation mode (single or mixed), and iteration parameters in model_var.py.

-2. Set your Hugging Face token for model access
+Authentication: Set your Hugging Face token to grant access to the LLM models.

-3. Run the script to generate new results
+Run: Execute the model_var.py script.

-4. Results are automatically saved as JSON files
+Output: Results are automatically saved as JSON files in the appropriate directory.

-## Notes

-- Some response fields may be empty due to model filtering or generation issues
+Note: Response times vary significantly based on hardware and the complexity of the LLM model being used.
+Some response fields may be empty due to model filtering or generation issues.
-- Response times vary significantly based on hardware and model complexity
-- The simulations provide insights into AI model behavior in policy-making contexts